Split extensions and KK-equivalences for quantum projective spaces: Introduction

 \subsection{Acknowledgements}

-We are indebted to our colleagues Bram Mesland and Wojciech Szyma\'nski for inspiring conversations on KK-theory and on graph $C^*$-algebras.
+We are indebted to our colleagues Bram Mesland and Wojciech Szyma\'nski for inspiring conversations on $KK$-theory and on graph $C^*$-algebras.
 We would also like to thank Francesco D'Andrea, Piotr Hajac, Tomasz Maszczyk, and Sergey Neshveyev for valuable comments on an earlier version of this work.
-This work is part of the research programme VENI with project number 016.192.237, which is (partly) financed by the Dutch Research Council (NWO).
+We also thank the anonymous referee for comments and suggestions for improvement.
+This work is part of the research program VENI with project number 016.192.237, which is (partly) financed by the Dutch Research Council (NWO).
 The second author was supported by the DFF-Research Project 2 on `Automorphisms and invariants of operator algebras', Nr.
-7014--00145B.
+7014--00145B and by the Carlsberg Foundation through an Internationalisation Fellowship.